More funding for residential aged care

 - an increase in the 24/7 registered nurse supplement of $178 million (over 4 years from 2023-24) to align with the award wage increase.

-An additional $6 million in 2023-24 for a new grant opportunity under the AN-ACC Transition Fund (in 2023-24) will provide targeted support to particular residential aged care services.
+An additional $6 million in 2023–24 for a new grant opportunity under the AN-ACC Transition Fund (in 2023–24) provides targeted support to particular residential aged care services.

 AN-ACC and hotelling supplement funding comparisons

-The funding uplift will increase the average AN-ACC funding per resident per day by approximately 17% from $223 to $260.
+The funding uplift increased the average AN-ACC funding per resident per day by approximately 17% from $223 to $260.
 This is in addition to funding provided from 1 July 2023 through the 24/7 registered nurse supplement.

-Under the AN-ACC increase, more equitable care funding is provided to regional, rural and remote, First Nations and homeless facilities, recognising additional care cost requirements:
+Under the AN-ACC increase, more equitable care funding was provided to regional, rural and remote, First Nations and homeless facilities, recognising additional care cost requirements:

-This funding also helps prepare the residential aged care sector for the start of the 24/7 registered nurse responsibility from 1 July 2023, and mandatory care minutes from 1 October 2023, through helping to attract and retain staff.
+This funding also helped recruit and retain staff to prepare prepare the residential aged care sector for the start of the 24/7 registered nurse responsibility from 1 July 2023, and mandatory care minutes.

 Increase to the AN-ACC price

-The increase to the AN-ACC price funds the 15% award wage increase for:
+The increase to the AN-ACC price funded the 15% award wage increase for:

 - registered nurses